Fairlay/Bitcoin-Betting/README.md

 ## Signing (Example)

 In order to provide a valid signature, sort the Data Object alphabetically and sign it with Ed25519 (or ECDSA if your Account is flagged as "isETH") to provide it as "SignatureUser" inside the Storage Unit you send to the Node.
-For signing, all fields that have default values MUST be omitted.
+For signing, all fields that have default values MUST be omitted - they are only shown for completeness in all request samples below.
 The creation date of the Data object provided as CreatedByUser  may not deviate more than 15 seconds from the Node time or the request might get rejected.

 For example, sign the following Data object of a ChangeMarketTimes Request:

 {"ClosD":"2022-11-20T19:50:00Z","CreatedByUser":"2022-11-20T19:35:45.4294401Z","Mid":"c91d1993-7115-49f1-b3cd-ab9dc88821a2","NodeID":1,"SetlD":"2022-11-20T21:50:00Z","UserID":2}

-send the following Request to the Node:
+send the following Request to the Node with ID 1:

 {"Type":"ChangeMarketTimes","Nonce":63804569790630801,"SignatureUser":"/khiPwpPNk8gFSyrp81t1ZcbUNmF8w233bQCvhz4U5PzCcALbPiipsvWqR+AQ+cJJVHtk0RMtihpM3DHdMxSBg==","Data":{"Mid":"c91d1993-7115-49f1-b3cd-ab9dc88821a2","ClosD":"2022-11-20T19:50:00Z",
 "SetlD":"2022-11-20T21:50:00Z","UserID":2,"NodeID":1,"CreatedByUser":"2022-11-20T19:35:45.4294401Z"}}

 ## Create an account (AccountCreation)
 Creating  an account is only possible through an existing account as a transaction fee is involved for creating it.
 The Nodes accept both ED25519 and ECDSA signatures.
 If you like to have an account that signs requests via ECDSA, set IsETH to true on account creation.
 For Create Requests all fields that have default values MUST be omitted.
+Also read the Get Access  section.

 Request:
 ```jsonc